Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 How and why was Medicare launched?
 Credit goes to President Harry S Truman and his administration for making the idea of government-led health insurance a reality for older Americans.

 What is the Medicare phone number and when should I use it?

 Medicare's toll-free number offers a variety of information, including specifics about availability of health and prescription drug plans; lists of healthcare providers; and information about filing Medicare appeals.

 A guide to Medicare eligibility

 Eligibility for Medicare coverage depends on factors that include your work history, health status, and residency status.
 Check your eligibility today.

 Learn how and when to enroll in Original Medicare, Medicare Advantage, Medigap, and Part D coverage.
 Get plan information and a free quote today.

 Enrollment dates for Medicare are critical.
 Missing an enrollment date could cost you higher premiums down the line — or it could cost you coverage entirely.

 Medicare is the federal health insurance program created in 1965 to provide health coverage for Americans aged 65 and older.

-The program – administered by the Centers for Medicare and Medicaid Services – was expanded in 1972 to cover people younger than 65 who have permanent disabilities and also provides benefits to those diagnosed with end-stage renal disease and amyotrophic lateral sclerosis (ALS).
-Approximately 17 percent of the Medicare population – or 8 million beneficiaries – are listed as under-65 and disabled.
+The program – administered by the Centers for Medicare and Medicaid Services – was expanded in 1972 to cover people younger than 65 who have permanent disabilities, including those diagnosed with end-stage renal disease (ESRD).
+And in 2001, Congress added amyotrophic lateral sclerosis (ALS) as a diagnosis that makes a person eligible for Medicare prior to age 65.
+Approximately 12% of the Medicare population – almost 8 million beneficiaries – are under 65.